prog4biol/pfb2023/unix.md

 Underlying the pretty Mac OSX Graphical User Interface (GUI) is a powerful command-line operating system (OS).
 The command-line gives you access to the internals of the OS, and is also a convenient way to write custom software and scripts.

 Many bioinformatics tools are written to run on the command-line and have no Graphical User Interface.
-In many cases, a command-line tool is more versatile than a graphical tool, because you can easily combine command-line tools into automated scripts that accomplish tasks without human intervention.
+In many cases, a command-line tool is more versatile than a graphical tool, because you can easily combine command-line tools into automated scripts that accomplish custom tasks without human intervention.

 In this course, we will be writing Python scripts and running them exclusively from the command-line based.